 I love chia seeds and use them a variety of ways, but this is without a doubt my favorite so far!
 If you haven’t tried chia seeds, you should!
 (I get them at a discount here)

-“Not only are they gluten/grain free naturally, but one tablespoon of Chia Seeds has more calcium than a glass of milk, more Omega-3s than Salmon, and more antioxidants than blueberries.”
+“Not only are they gluten/grain free naturally, but one tablespoon of chia seeds has more calcium than a glass of milk, more omega-3s than salmon, and more antioxidants than blueberries.”

-Their texture can be a little strange if you aren’t used to them but they seriously give you energy all. day. long.
+Their texture can be a little strange if you aren’t used to them but they seriously give you energy.
+All.
+Day.
+Long.
 These energy bars are a great snack or treat for kids or a healthy breakfast addition if you need the extra energy.
 They are also nut, dairy, and grain free so they are safe to send to schools even if there are allergy restrictions.

 These energy bars contain coconut oil, giving them even more of a nutritional boost!
 If you have been wanting to incorporate more coconut oil into your diet, this is a delicious way to do it!

 One word of caution: Do NOT eat these after dinner!
 I made that mistake (because they are so good and taste like cookie dough … ).
 I had trouble falling asleep because I had so much energy.
-Not jittery, just I-could-get-so-much-done-right-now energy.
+Not jittery, just I-could-get-so-much-done-right-now energy!

-Chia Seed Energy Bar Ingredients:
+Chia Seed Energy Bars Recipe

-- In a medium bowl, mix the date paste with the chia seeds and coconut oil.
+- In a medium bowl, mix the date paste with the chia seeds, coconut oil, and any optional ingredients.
 It will form a thick dough.

 - It can be eaten immediately in dough-form.
-We prefer to put it in the fridge or freezer to give it more of a chewy texture.
+We prefer to put it in the refrigerator or freezer to give it more of a chewy texture.

 Do you like chia seeds?
 How do you use them?
+Share below!